salrashid123/secure_boot/README.md

 ![images/debian_install.png](images/debian_install.png)

 Go through the debian installer,  I used the following settings for the partition.

+You are free to define your own partition scheme...just make sure you leave `sdb` alone...we will use that for our testing

-For now, only configure `sda`:
+Anyway, i configured configure `sda`:

 * Manual Partitioning:

 * `sda`
   - `sda1` 500MB  ESP System Partition (EFI boot)
   - `sda2` 500MB  Mountpoint `/boot`
-  - `sda3`: Logical Volume Group `sda3_crypt`:
+  - `sda3`: Logical Volume Group as encrypted:  Name: `sda3_crypt`:
      - `vg-root`: 1200MB mount `/`   [root Partition]
      - `vg-swap` 800MB  [swap Partition]
      - `vg-app` 222MB  [swap Partition]